Social Hour

 “You had a once-in-a-year day today.”

 The nature of these moments varies significantly.
-A combination of conditions, duration, and behavior makes it difficult to assign odds to what you observe.
+A combination of conditions, duration, and behavior makes it difficult to assign odds to what you'll observe.

 So, this time, I let my guide to do it for me.

 Most encounters with these whales are brief.
-They swim past you in seconds as they prepare for their next descent into the abyss for their hunt.
-Even during these “respites” for air, the titans slice through the water far too quickly to keep up with.
+They swim past you in seconds, already preparing for their next descent into the abyss.
+Even during these respites for air, the titans slice through the water far too quickly to keep up with.

-The two coveted behaviors—sleeping and socializing—are the most visually impactful.
-They also provide you with the most time and flexibility to maneuver around the animals to create an image.
+The two most coveted behaviors—sleeping and socializing—are not only the most visually impactful, but they also give you the most time and flexibility to compose an image.

 On this day, I was graced with both.

-Socialization events, like the one captured here, are not often witnessed.
+Socialization events, like the one captured here, are seldom witnessed.
 Sperm whales form tightly knit matrilineal units of around ten members.
-Grandmothers, mothers, and calves of a single unit, or even multiple units, take pause from their travel to congregate at the surface.
+Grandmothers, mothers, and calves—sometimes from multiple family units—pause their travels to gather at the surface.

 They twirl in place, bob their heads, and press together in a tangle of forms, clicking constantly in conversation.
 These 15-ton giants converge in a single moment—bodies and time aligned.